This post may contain affiliate links. Please see our Disclosure Policy for details

 Between the coffee pot, coffee grinder, and toaster, there’s already a lot going on.
 Add any other small appliances you use on a regular basis and you’re short on space before you even get started.

-Countertops are usually the easiest to declutter because most of the stuff either belongs in one of the cabinets, another room or the garbage.
+Countertops are actually pretty quick and easy to declutter because most of the stuff belongs in one of the cabinets, another room or the garbage.

 If there are any small appliances that you don’t use on a regular basis, get them off the counter.
 Store them in the pantry, garage or somewhere else.

 Once you’ve freed up some counter space, you can start on the rest of the kitchen.

 How many times have you been trying to get the pickles out of the back of the refrigerator and knocked jelly on the floor?
 Thank goodness for plastic bottles right.